-Which is perfect for an Account-Based Marketing strategy.
+An inbound approach is perfect for an account-based marketing methodology.
 Why?
 Because inbound is all about creating content to specific audiences, answering their questions and helping them overcome their challenges – i.e., it shares the same ambitions as ABM.

-On the flip side, if you cultivate a strong lead thanks to your Account-Based Marketing strategy, you’ll have a ready-made trove of content to show them – proving that you know their industry and how to resolve their challenges.
+On the flip side, if you cultivate a strong lead thanks to your account-based marketing methodology, you’ll have a ready-made trove of content to show them – proving that you know their industry and how to resolve their challenges.

 Align sales and marketing

-And, crucially, do they both teams use the same CRM (Such as the rather marvellous HubSpot platform) to feed back to one another on a continual basis?
+And, crucially, do both teams use the same CRM (such as HubSpot) to feed back to one another on a continual basis?

-In an ABM world, marketing and sales are best friends that share a common goal and take joint responsibility for hitting targets.
+In an account-based marketing world, marketing and sales are best friends that share a common goal and take joint responsibility for hitting targets.
 So if your teams aren’t aligned before you begin, it’s vital that you start building bridges between the two.